XBCreepinJesus/MMM-ServerStatus/README.md

 |Option|Description|
 |---|---|
 |`hosts`|Object array.
 Here's the important one.
 Each host must have _at least_ an `ip`; a friendly name is optional.
 You can also set a `timeout` per host - useful if you have a device that is slow to respond (default is 1 second).<br/>`{ name: "Friendly device name", ip: "127.0.0.1", timeout: 5 }`
+|`group`|String.
+Use this if you need more than one instance of the module running - each module will need its own group name.
 |`pingInterval`|Integer (in **seconds**).
 Set the time in seconds between each round of pings.
 Please consider what you are pinging before setting a really short interval.<br/>_Default: 15_
 |`loadDelay`|Integer (in **seconds**).
 Set a delay when the module first starts before firing off any ping requests.<br/>_Default: 0_
 |`templateName`|String.
 Specify the name of the Nunjucks template to use (.njk extension not required).
 [See below](#Templates) for more info.<br/>_Default: default_